showlab/VideoGUI/README.md

 ## 📢 News
-- [2025.6] We release all human recording at [Google-Drive](https://drive.google.com/file/d/1d6u2ZLafY67aVKjIQeyzbR-amcA66LdK/view?usp=sharing).
+- [2025.6] We release all metadata and human recording at [Google-Drive](https://drive.google.com/file/d/1d6u2ZLafY67aVKjIQeyzbR-amcA66LdK/view?usp=sharing).
 - [2024.6] We release the arXiv paper.
 - [2024.9] Accepted by NeurIPS 2024 D&B.
 - [2024.10] We released the data at [Huggingface dataset](https://huggingface.co/VideoGUI).
 Please stay tuned for further updates.

 ## 📝 TODO
 - [ ] Upload the Evaluation code and metric implementation.
-- [ ] Upload the Missed metadata.
+- [x] Upload the Missed metadata.

 ## 📖 Introduction
 > **TL;DR:** A Multi-modal Benchmark for Visual-centric GUI Automation from Instructional Videos.